 I smooth my skirt with my fingers.
 So I might have saved my better pair of leggings to wear today—not that I want to impress Potter.
 I just expect him to try to impress me.
 If he wants to seduce me or whatever this date-or-not-date's for, he's going to dress for it.
 If I don't dress to match, Merlin forbid, we'd just look silly, won't we?

-I wait at our meeting point.
-It's thankfully deserted.
-Dead silent.
+I wait at our meeting point, which is thankfully deserted.
+Dead silent, actually.
 During the age of The Hogwarts Weekly, I did a series on the extra-haunted areas of Hogwarts (since technically, the whole castle is haunted).
 This area was the reign of a rare pirate wizard, Captain Barlingby, affectionately named Barnacles the Barmy.
 No relation to the other Barmy.
 This one chopped off a lot of heads.

 Potter amended the meet-up time and said he'd be here at half past, but he's got to be bloody late by now.
 The only clock nearby is a balcony sundial which is lots of help with three days of sun a year.